auth0/docs/articles/migrations/past-migrations.md

 | --- | --- | --- | --- |
 | Medium | 2016-07-11 | 2016-08-18 |

-The format of the user profile JSON object (id_token) that is returned by Auth0 Authentication APIs has been changed to remove the Identity Provider's Access Token, which had been included in the user profile `identities` array.
+The format of the user profile JSON object (ID Token) that is returned by Auth0 Authentication APIs has been changed to remove the Identity Provider's Access Token, which had been included in the user profile `identities` array.

 Now, to obtain a user's IdP Access Token, you will need to make an HTTP GET call to the `/api/v2/users/{user-id}` endpoint containing an API token generated with  `read:user_idp_tokens` scope.